Skip to Content

 orgId:<orgId> set

-• To set an environment, use the key envId with the ID for the desired environment obtained from List User Environments.
+• To set an environment, use the key envId with the ID for the desired environment obtained from List user environments.
 The set environment ID will be returned.

 $ jbcli config set envId=<envId>